Medical school in the United Kingdom: Application

 Pre-Clinical Medicine (A1) UCAS application and acceptances statistics, 2007 - 2014.

 Applications for entry into medical school (in common with other university courses) are made through the Universities and Colleges Admissions Service (UCAS).
 UCAS allows four applications per applicant for medicine, as opposed to the usual five.
 The remaining one can either be left blank, or be used to apply for a non-medical course.

-Most UK medical schools now also require applicants to sit additional entrance tests such as the Universities Clinical Aptitude Test (UCAT) (required by 26 universities) and the BioMedical Admissions Test (BMAT) (required by 8 universities).
+Most UK medical schools now also require applicants to sit additional entrance tests such as the Universities Clinical Aptitude Test (UCAT) (required by 26 universities) and the BioMedical Admissions Test (BMAT) (formerly required by 8 universities).
 As of 2025 entry into medical schools the BMAT has been discontinued and students now only need to sit the UCAT exams.

 The number of available medical school places had risen by 3,500 since 1998.
 There are national quotas imposed on the number of places for students on medicine and dentistry courses in the UK as much of the training needs to occur in a healthcare setting.
 In 2016, places at medical school were offered through the clearing process for the first time, with St George's, University of London opening up places on its five-year medical degree undergraduate course.

 The UCAS personal statement gives applicants the opportunity to write about why they are suitable for medicine.
 Common subjects discussed during these statements include work experience, subject research and extra-curricular activities.
-Personal statements are reviewed by university admission boards and applicants scoring highly in tests and with a good personal statement will be called to interview.
+Personal statements are reviewed by university admission boards and applicants scoring highly in tests and with a good personal statement will be called to interview, though the exact selection procedure varies greatly between universities.

 Medical schools in the United Kingdom tend to base their first sift purely on predicted grades for the main school exit exams e.g A Levels exams and UCAT scores.
 Once students pass through the first sift they then get invited to interview in most universities and everyone then is back in an equal playing field.
 The Interview then determines if students get to the next stage of an offer from the University.
 The key at medical schools in the UK is to ensure students get as high a UCAT score as possible.
 That requires hours of practice which must not be disregarded or taken lightly.
 The UCAT scores have a direct correlation on how much practice is done by students.
-Students should try using online resources from Medic Portal etc to better their grades before they sit their UCAT exam.